tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

-Notice that, when we are looking at the first cell of the array-representation of the tree above, we know that we are looking at a `Branch` node, but we have no way to know where the right subtree start in the array.
+Notice that, when we are looking at the first cell of the array-representation of the tree above, we know that we are looking at a `Branch` node, but we have no way to know where the right subtree starts in the array.
 The only way we will be able to access subtrees is by doing left-to-right traversals, the pinacle of cache-friendliness.

 If this all starts to sound a little crazy.
 It's probably because it kind of is.
-It is super tricky to program like such a data representation.
-It is so error prone that, despite the performance edge, that even the very dedicated C programmers don't do it.
+It is super tricky to program with such a data representation.
+It is so error prone that, despite the performance edge, even the very dedicated C programmers don't do it.

 The issue is not so much in the reading, that is emulating pattern-matching, which is readily typed in Haskell: